InnerSourceCommons/InnerSourcePatterns/CONTRIBUTING.md

 Please consider contributing in the following ways:

 1. **Share your thoughts & spark discussion**.
-A fresh perspective, an intersting thought, or an early novel idea can spark discussions and yield unforeseeable results.
+A fresh perspective, an interesting thought, or an early novel idea can spark discussions and yield unforeseeable results.
 We invite you to share your thoughts on InnerSource-related topics at any time by [creating an issue](https://github.com/InnerSourceCommons/InnerSourcePatterns/issues/new), [via Slack, or our patterns office hours](#how-to-get-in-touch).

 2. **Read & improve existing patterns.** If you want to get started, we encourage you to read through the existing patterns and materials in this repository.
 Found a misleading phrase or phony grammar?
 A mistake in the content?
 Let us know by [creating an issue](https://github.com/InnerSourceCommons/InnerSourcePatterns/issues/new) or directly propose your fix as a pull request.